 You can also use shortening in place of the butter or virgin coconut oil.
 I like Spectrum brand nonhydrogenated vegetable shortening.

 The chocolate used is unsweetened chocolate, so it is much more likely to be dairy-free.
 Just be sure yours is, in fact, dairy-free.

-Sugars: There is a fair amount of granulated sugar in this recipe.
-Cooking the sugar is what allows us to avoid using peanut butter as a stabilizer in the recipe.
+There is a fair amount of granulated sugar in this recipe.
+Cooking the sugar helps avoid using peanut butter as a stabilizer in the recipe.